Cleardino/Turquoise/README.md

 # Turquoise
+playing around with javascript.

+Originally programmed in 2020,  but I'm back to pick up the pieces.

-playing around with javascript. at the moment my code contributions are Copyright © 2020 Cleardino unless otherwise stated, and any collaborators will retain copyright over anything they add
+all of my code contributions and tarot redraws are Copyright © 2020 Cleardino unless otherwise stated

 playable here https://cleardino.github.io/Turquoise/